Todd-Estes/protocol-vs-abstractbaseclass/README.md

 # protocol-vs-abstractbaseclass
--Small project differentiating the AbstractBaseClass and Protocol patterns in Python
+-Small project differentiating the AbstractBaseClass and Protocol design patterns in Python.

+-Replicates Internet of Things toy app for each design pattern.

--OOP Concepts (Abstraction, Inheritance and Composition)
+-OOP Concepts (Abstraction, Inheritance and Composition).

+---
+**Main Points about ABC**

+-sdfa